xLSX285/EnterpriseG/README.md

 ## RemoveApps

-- `True`: All specified inbox apps will be removed from the image
+- `True`: All specified inbox apps in `ProvisionedPackagesToRemove` will be removed from the image
 - `False`: Inbox apps wont be removed `Default`

 ## RemovePackages

-- `True`: All specified packages will be removed from the image
+- `True`: All specified packages in `WindowsPackagesToRemove` will be removed from the image
 - `False`: Packages wont be removed `Default`

 ## DisableFeatures

-- `True`: All specified features will be disabled from the image
+- `True`: All specified features in `WindowsFeaturesToDisable` will be disabled from the image
 - `False`: Features wont be disabled `Default`

 ## ProvisionedPackagesToRemove

-- Array of inbox apps that will be removed if RemoveApps is set to true
+- Array of inbox apps that will be removed if `RemoveApps` is set to true

 ## WindowsPackagesToRemove

-- Array of packages that will be removed if RemovePackages is set to true
+- Array of packages that will be removed if `RemovePackages` is set to true

 ## WindowsFeaturesToDisable

-- Array of features that will be removed if DisableFeatures is set to true
+- Array of features that will be removed if `DisableFeatures` is set to true
 <div align="center">

 # Known "issues" with Enterprise G